tomcz/example-grpc/README.md

 ## Running the clients

+All the following `make` targets send an authenticated request to the server.

-`make run-client` runs a gRPC client that sends a request to the server, using bearer token authentication.
+`make run-client` runs a gRPC client that sends a request to the gRPC server.

-`make run-curl` invokes curl to do exactly the same to the HTTP server endpoint.
+`make run-curl` invokes curl to send a request to the HTTP server.

-`make run-grpcurl` uses [grpcurl](https://github.com/fullstorydev/grpcurl) to send an authenticated request to the gRPC server endpoint.
+`make run-grpcurl` uses [grpcurl](https://github.com/fullstorydev/grpcurl) to send a request to the gRPC server.
 This target uses `.proto` source files to understand the RPC schema used for requests & responses.

-`make run-grpcurl-ref` uses [grpcurl](https://github.com/fullstorydev/grpcurl) to send an authenticated request to the gRPC server endpoint.
+`make run-grpcurl-ref` uses [grpcurl](https://github.com/fullstorydev/grpcurl) to send a request to the gRPC server.
 This target uses [gRPC server reflection](https://github.com/grpc/grpc-go/blob/master/Documentation/server-reflection-tutorial.md) to understand the RPC schema used for requests & responses.

 ## Compiling service.proto